Skip to Main Content

 Finding the best organization for your specific area and needs is important.
 Below is a list of fully accredited organizations, programs and grants that can help.
 For a geographical search of all accredited service dog organizations, visit Assistance Dogs International and enter your exact geographical location.

-Other financial options to consider
+Other financing options to consider

 • Seek help from an organization: If you need pet financial aid, several organizations and resources offer assistance for pet owners who need help with vet bills and other expenses.
 Check out the Humane Society website for more information.